EchoParratt/BrawlStats/README.md

 ## Technologies

-This project uses the BrawlStats libary as a sync and async wrapper for the Brawl Stars API
+This project uses the BrawlStats library as a sync and async wrapper for the Brawl Stars API

 ### Frontend
 - React